firogh/notes/philosophy/epistemology.md

 time: Immediate
 outside reality connections
 attention: [Get your brain back](https://www.youtube.com/watch?v=OcdxW2XF0v8)
+## Meaningful and reality
+crash check kernel running status; not codes.

-## Create it.
+## Easy Raw
+List, MECE
 ## Conditions
 不是不能理解某个问题， 而是前提条件(or 问题)不知道.
-Pioneer
-think from zero/basis or read git log/human writings.
-DO NOT do abductive reasoning.
 ## Plan, timeline(timebound)
 Goal, SMART, work backwards(what about skill-forward) and actionable steps, milestones, timeline [How to Create an Effective Action Plan: The less clear you are about what you want to do, the less effective your plan will be.](https://www.wikihow.com/Create-an-Effective-Action-Plan)
+Ahead of time
 ### Get up to speed with it.
 List related contents.
 Allocate time for them.
 Degree:final human ideas.
-## Raw and easy
 ## Model and modules and casulities chains
 Feynman meaning bird's name and Feynman technique: underlying logic, no symbols
 Model: Human ideas.